-- 1 Technology: The aim of this technology is to analyze and organize large amounts of information and knowledge on the Internet, and also to support users to help them expand and refine their world view, through various forms of multi-modal dialogues using linguistic and extra-linguistic information, based on the analysis results of the information and knowledge on the Internet. - 2 Purpose: In the midst of a serious shortage of human resources due to the aging of society and a declining birthrate, this technology is necessary to make the most of each individual's abilities.
-In particular, it is essential for elderly care, R&D, education, and other areas facing serious human resource shortages. - 3 Background: Although AI speakers are increasingly used among ordinary households and the accuracy of machine reading comprehension technologies is now exceeding that of humans, there exists no technology that covers all aspects of dialogue and no methodology that can expand and refine the user's perception of the world through dialogue. - 4 Requirements: When individual users request analysis of a large amount of data on the internet, in order to avoid third parties obtaining the results of the analysis, the data needs to be analyzed on the users' devices.
+- 1 Technology: This technology analyzes and organizes large amounts of information and knowledge on the Internet, and helps users to expand and refine their world view, through various forms of multi-modal dialogues using linguistic and extra-linguistic information, based on the results of analyzing information and knowledge on the Internet. - 2 Purpose: In the midst of a serious shortage of human resources due to the aging of society and a declining birthrate, this technology is necessary to make the most of each individual's abilities.
+In particular, it is essential for elderly care, R&D, education, and other areas facing serious human resource shortages. - 3 Background: Although AI speakers are increasingly being used by ordinary households and the accuracy of machine reading technologies is now exceeding that of humans, there exists no technology that covers all aspects of dialogue and no methodology that can expand and refine the user's perception of the world through dialogue. - 4 Requirements: When individual users request analysis of a large amount of data on the Internet, in order to avoid third parties obtaining the results of the analysis, the data needs to be analyzed on the users' devices.
 As such, this technology requires a network capable of transferring in real time large amounts of unanalyzed data.